Online Therapy in Texas

 We'll talk about what you're carrying, what you're hoping for, and whether this work feels like a fit.
 That's it.
 Just a real conversation.

-Virtual across Texas · In-person in Kyle, TX · $125/session · Sliding scale available
+Virtual across Texas · $125/session · Sliding scale available